 Longhorn is a lightweight, reliable and easy-to-use distributed block storage system for Kubernetes.

 Longhorn is free, open source software.
-Originally developed by Rancher Labs, it is now being developed as a sandbox project of the Cloud Native Computing Foundation.
+Originally developed by Rancher Labs, it is now being developed as a incubating project of the Cloud Native Computing Foundation.

 With Longhorn, you can:

 Longhorn comes with a standalone UI, and can be installed using Helm, kubectl, or the Rancher app catalog.